JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getProfileDBAddress`

-Retrieve the orbitdb address corresponding to a registered account
+Retrieve the orbitdb address corresponding to a registered account.

 **Parameters**